SamyuktaMG/scam/README.md

 The Bank Scam
 Bank Security
 <br>
-create an account in Bank
+Please add an Account to Bank